jawher/mow.cli/README.md

 })
 ```

-The field names are self-describing.
 The Value field is where you can set the initial value for the argument.

 `EnvVar` accepts a space separated list of environment variables names to be used to initialize the argument.

-If `SetByUser` is specified (by passing a pointer to a bool variable), it will be set to `true` if the user explicitly set the argument.
+If `SetByUser` is specified (by passing a pointer to a bool variable), it will be set to `true` only if the user explicitly sets the argument.

 The result is a pointer to a value that will be populated after parsing the command line arguments.
 You can access the values in the Action func.

-You can also

 ## Operators